sharkdp/numbat/README.md

 </summary>
 <p></p>

 Numbats parser never tries to be "smart" on syntactically incorrect input.
 This means you will either get a (descriptive) error message, or you can trust the result of your calculation.
-On the interactive terminal, we also pretty-print the user input for a quick double-check.
 </details>

 <details>